EliseJ/superabc/README.md

 Copyright 2016 Elise Jennings

-astroABC is free software made available under the MIT License.
+superABC is free software made available under the MIT License.
 For details see the LICENSE.txt file.